nmsohn/openlawnz-parsers/README.md

 # openlawnz-parser

-There are 2 parts: Pipeline (getting data), and Parser (parsing the data).
-- Pipeline is used to reset `cases` schema and fetch data from `pipline_cases` schema
-- Parser is to trim the data in `cases`

 ## Parsers Quick Start for Openlaw NZ volunteers

 1. Ask for a copy of the OpenLaw NZ DB in the Slack channel for your own PostgreSQL server setup